10 Best Herbal Essential Oils For Oily Face

 Its refreshing scent also adds a pleasant sensory experience to skincare routines.

-However, it should always be diluted with a carrier oil before application to avoid skin irritation.
+However, it should be diluted properly with a carrier oil to avoid skin irritation and ensure safe application.

 Santalum album, also known as Australian sandalwood, is a valuable essential oil that is particularly beneficial for oily facial skin due to its balancing and soothing properties.